 Step 5: Breathe and bask in the glory of your new closet.

-By following the steps above, you should now have clothing in your closet that you love, wear often, and you’re able to create several outfits.
-But most of all, your closet should be uncluttered!
+By following the steps above, you should now have clothing in your closet that you love, wear often and you’re able to create several outfits.
+But most of all, your closet should be clutter free!